About the ESP

 Pros

-Feature development that focuses on ROI
+Feature Development That Focuses on ROI

 If you read through the Emercury blog, you’ll notice a pattern.
-Their CEO is adamant about making it clear that their philosophy is that they give you what you need to make money off of email marketing.
+Their CEO is adamant about making it clear that their philosophy is giving you what you need to make money from email marketing.

-This means that their approach is entirely different to platforms that try to lure you in with cool-sounding features that you’re either not going to use, or don’t make much of a difference.
+This means their approach is entirely different from platforms that try to lure you in with cool-sounding features you’re either not going to use or that don’t make much of a difference.
+Emercury states that they primarily cater to email veterans, and all feature development is driven toward what their expert users need to boost ROI.

-This isn’t to say that they don’t also add all kinds of fun and quality-of-life features, merely that their focus is heavily biased toward results, not what sounds cool on paper.
+This isn’t to say they don’t add quality-of-life features (the recent AI tools are a good example), but their focus is heavily biased toward results rather than what sounds impressive on a features comparison page.

-One thing that you will notice is how “simple” Emercury seems when you first use it.
-This seems to flow directly from their philosophy of prioritizing the money-making features, as this is what they put front and center.
+One thing you’ll notice immediately is how “simple” Emercury seems when you first use it.
+This flows directly from their philosophy of prioritizing the money-making features, which is what they put front and center.

-The interface is almost like a guide that gets you to focus on what matters in email marketing, making sure that you don’t get lost in overwhelm.
-Now, this isn’t to say that they don’t also have a lot of the extra features.
-Their interface is just designed in such a way that they are de-emphasized or enabled on a per-need basis.
+The interface is almost like a guide that gets you to focus on what matters in email marketing, making sure you don’t get lost in overwhelm.
+The extra features exist—they’re just de-emphasized or enabled on a per-need basis.

-If you ever feel overwhelmed trying other email marketing platforms, you might just want to try Emercury and see if your opinion changes.
-When everything is in front of you all at the same time, it can feel like an impossible task to master email marketing.
-However, when you realize that most of your results come from getting a few basics right, email marketing can become quite a bit easier.
+If you’ve ever felt overwhelmed trying other email marketing platforms, Emercury might change your perspective.
+When everything is presented as equally important, email marketing feels like an impossible task to master.
+When you realize most results come from getting a few basics right, it becomes much easier.

-If you’ve used other SaaS offerings (email marketing or otherwise), you might be used to customer support that is frustrating.
-You might be used to obvious canned responses (even when you do reach an actual human), and conversations that go in circles.
-This is because most platforms outsource their customer service.
+If you’ve used other SaaS offerings, you might be accustomed to frustrating customer support—obvious canned responses, conversations that go in circles.
+This happens because most platforms outsource their customer service.

-Emercury has an in-house customer service where you talk to members of the core team.
-That is to say they are intimately familiar with the product and how it works, as opposed to merely random people trained how to answer questions.
+Emercury has in-house customer service where you talk to members of the core team.
+They’re intimately familiar with the product and how it works, as opposed to random people trained to answer scripted questions.

-Another thing that the CEO of Emercury seems to emphasize quite often is their philosophy that features should be available to all.
-This is in contrast to many of the larger email marketing names that use “feature lock” as a way to get you to upgrade.
+Another thing the CEO of Emercury emphasizes is their philosophy that features should be available to all.
+This contrasts with many larger email marketing names that use “feature lock” to force upgrades.

-Emercury on the other hand bases its pricing on the number of emails sent, not number of features included.
-Almost every feature is included in every plan, and you only pay more in order to send more emails.
+It’s typical with many services to see situations where you need one small feature but must upgrade to a higher tier that includes volume you don’t need.
+Emercury bases its pricing on the number of emails sent, not number of features included.
+Almost every feature is included in every plan, and you only pay more to send more emails.

 Cons

-Less of the smaller or more experimental features
+Less of the Smaller or Experimental Features

-If you’ve grown accustomed to one of the smaller exotic features on a different platform, you might find that it doesn’t exist on Emercury.
-This is both good news and bad news, depending on how you view it.
-They seem intent on developing proven features that really move the needle, and don’t rush smaller and unproven features.
+If you’ve grown accustomed to a smaller exotic feature on a different platform, you might find it doesn’t exist on Emercury.
+They seem intent on developing proven features that move the needle, not rushing out smaller, unproven additions.

-It’s good in the sense that it might help you focus on what actually gives results.
-It might be bad if you find that you have a habit of using one of these smaller features.
-We recommend giving it a test and finding out.
+This is good if it helps you focus on what actually gives results.
+It might be bad if you have a workflow that depends on a specific niche feature.
+We recommend testing to find out.

 Final words